MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 -  An output name as defined during the recording.
 -  A description: This field can be very useful when you define many outputs during a recording and want to easily identify them later.
--  An action name: the action in which the output is defined in your UI flow.
+-  An action name: the action in which the output is defined in your Windows recorder (V1) flow.

 ## Use clipboard content to define outputs

-During a recording, it is possible to copy a text in the clipboard of your computer and to define it as output of your UI flow.
+During a recording, it is possible to copy a text in the clipboard of your computer and to define it as output of your Windows recorder (V1) flow.

 1. During your recording, copy a string value